Virtual-Lab/Guisynth/README.md

 # Guisynth

-Files for the SuperCollider IDE for MAC, also a Version for Linux exists (only Midi Implementation is diffrent) Development of a Liveperformance-Tool.<br />
+Files for the SuperCollider IDE for MAC, also a Version for Linux exists Development of a Liveperformance-Tool.<br />
 a mixer, soundmoduls, effects (reverb, delay, distortion), aux channel for audiostream via raspberry pi, possibility to use Cloudspeakers remotly